-1. The hearing was called at 2:02 PM on 16 November 2022 via teleconference.
-2. The applicant, [REDACTED], as represented by [REDACTED], hereinafter referred to as "the landlord", participated in the hearing.
+1. The hearing was called at 10:07 AM on 11 April 2023 via teleconference.
+2. The applicants, [REDACTED] and [REDACTED], hereinafter referred to as "landlord1" and "landlord2", participated in the hearing.
 The respondent, [REDACTED], hereinafter referred to as "the tenant", did not participate in the hearing.
-3. An affidavit of service was provided by the landlord (L#1) confirming that the tenant was served by registered mail of the claim.
-A review of the tracking number provided (L#2) with the affidavit indicates that the package was not picked up by the tenant, however, subsection 42(6) of the Residential Tenancies Act considers items served by registered mail, to be served 5 days after the registered mail is sent.
-4. The details of the claim were presented as a month-to-month rental agreement that started on or about 01 March 2021.
-Current rent is set at \$880.00 a month and a security deposit in the amount of \$435.00 was collected.
-A copy of the written rental agreement was not provided.
+3. An affidavit of service was provided by the landlord (L#1) confirming that the tenant was served electronically and by registered mail, with the claim.
+A review of the tracking number provided (L#2) with the affidavit indicates that the package was not sent in time to be considered adequate service under the Act because it was sent on 27 March 2023 and also not picked up.
+However, a review of electronic service (L#3) to [REDACTED] on 26 March 2023 confirms that the tenant was in fact provided with more than 10 days notice of the claim against him.
+The Landlords provided proof of Etransfer payments received from that same email address (L#4).
+4. The details of the claim were presented as an intended fixed term rental agreement that started on 01 January 2023 for which a written rental agreement was provided (L#5).
+Monthly rent is set at \$1,450.00 and a security deposit in the amount of \$1,000.00 was collected.
 5. In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 The standard of proof, in these proceedings, is referred to as the balance of probabilities which means the applicants have to establish that their account of events is more likely than not to have happened.